matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 ![pico](./images/pico.jpg)

-7. Print the case from `parts/case` and carefully put the keyboard and pico inside
+7. Carefully put the pico inside the keyboard.

 - I wrapped the pico in electrical tape to prevent short circuits inside the keyboard.

-*Currently in its second generation, the case still does not fit correctly, I modified the second prototype with side cutters and the case works with zip ties.
-If I get around to another model and print, I will update this repo.*

 ## Flashing the firmware